syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Allows specified type of files only to display in File Explorer control.
+Allows specified type of files only to display in FileExplorer control.